Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-5-more-objects.md

     }
     ```

     Unlike instantiating a normal `GameObject` type, where you must specify how the game object looks, `Treasure` always looks like "treasure" in the game.
 This is because the constructor for `Treasure` specifies the `ColoredGlyph` used by the game object.
-Any other defaults (though they're aren't any yet) could be specified in the constructor.
+Any other defaults (though they aren't any yet) could be specified in the constructor.

 01. Next, add the code for the `Touched` method.
 Note that the `map.RemoveMapObject` method doesn't yet exist.